 - In Progress: You're collecting the information you need and the student is interacting with the application.
-You can begin packaging aid and submitting it to COD at this point; however, you cannot disburse until the application is Accepted.
+You can begin packaging aid and submitting it to COD at this point; however, you cannot disburse until the application is Completed.

 - Canceled: The application is no longer in play—whether because the student bowed out or because of some other reason.

 - Classification: Select an aid classification to auto-fill COA and other school-specific information in the application.

 - Components: Check off the aid application components the applicant must complete.

 - As soon as you have calculated the student's financial need, you're ready to start creating an aid package for the student (adding awards).